 Life Insurance Trusts

 People purchase life insurance for many different reasons.
 Some people purchase life insurance to replace income, while others purchase life insurance to provide liquidity to pay estate taxes.
 The government includes life insurance in the estate of people who own any incident of ownership in a life insurance policy.
-An “incident of ownership” is outright ownership, the right to change the beneficiary, to assign the policy or obtain a loan on the policy.
+An “incident of ownership” is outright ownership, the right to change the beneficiary, or to assign the policy or obtain a loan on the policy.

 1. Removing Life Insurance From an Estate.

-If a person owns assets in excess of $2,193,000 after January 1, 2020, then keeping the incidents of life insurance ownership outside of his or her estate avoids a portion of the life insurance being subject to estate tax.
+If a person owns assets in excess of $2,193,000 after January 1, 2024, then keeping the incidents of life insurance ownership outside of his or her estate avoids a portion of the life insurance being subject to estate tax.

 For example, David owns assets worth $2,000,000.
 David buys a $500,000 life insurance policy.
 He names his daughter, Chris, as the beneficiary of the policy.
-If David dies in 2020 when his estate is worth $2,500,000 (the $2,000,000 in assets plus the $500,000 in life insurance), the estate tax due on his death will be approximately $30,700.
+If David dies in 2024 when his estate is worth $2,500,000 (the $2,000,000 in assets plus the $500,000 in life insurance), the estate tax due on his death will be approximately $30,700.
 Chris, the beneficiary of his estate, will receive approximately $2,469,300.

 In comparison, Chris owns the policy on David’s life and all of the incidents of ownership and is the beneficiary of the policy on David’s life.
 There will be no estate tax due on David’s death.
 Chris, the beneficiary of his estate, will receive approximately $2,500,000.